Frequently Asked Questions

 What do I need to start my business?

 Obtaining a home child care permit is the first step towards becoming a family child care provider in Fairfax County.
-With a Fairfax County permit, you will be allowed to care for up to five children in addition to your own.
+With a Fairfax County permit, you will be allowed to care for up to four children in addition to your own.

 Can I make a living as a home child care provider?